USCGC Jackson: Wreck

-Some point after sinking the ship broke in two.
-The wreck settled southeast of Nags Head, North Carolina in 77 ft of water.
+At some point after sinking the ship broke in two, the wreck settled southeast of Nags Head, North Carolina in 77 ft of water.
 In perfect conditions, it can be seen up to 40 ft away.
-The ship now rests several hundred feet (roughly 100 meters) away from the wrecks of a landing craft and that of MV Advance II.
+The ship now rests several hundred feet (roughly 100 meters) away from the wreck of a landing craft and that of MV Advance II.

 Legacy

 In total, 47 guardsmen would lose their lives in the twin sinkings, including 21 on Jackson.
 No bodies from the incident were recovered.
 After the sinking, the United States Navy transferred the then USS PCE(R)-858 to the United States Coast Guard where it was renamed USCGC Jackson (WPC-120) to cover the loss on 28 February 1946.
 Due to lack of crew, the new ship was berthed at Curtis Bay, Maryland until her decommissioning on 23 December 1947.